Introduction to Berwick-upon-Tweed Town Council

 Local community groups are grant funded by the Town Council, and we work in collaboration with partners on projects ranging from the re-development of Berwick Barracks to local events like Spittal Seaside Festival and Tweedmouth Feast.

 In an increasingly complex world we work hard to build partnerships at local and regional level, providing appropriate levels of input to joint bodies and working groups that enable the Town Council to have a voice in Berwick’s Future.
 We also are responsible for preparing the Neighbourhood Plan and acting as a consultee on planning applications in the town.

 Berwick-upon-Tweed Town Council was created on 3rd March 2008 and has 16 voluntary Councillors who represent 7 wards covering Berwick, Tweedmouth and Spittal, which have a combined population of about 12,000.

 The Council meets in Berwick's Town Hall.
 In addition there are committees which focus on Budget & Administration, Local Services, People & Communities and Planning.
 Residents of Berwick-upon-Tweed are encouraged to attend Town Council meetings to discuss local issues; the dates of meetings can be found here.

 The Town Mayor carries out a range of civic duties during the year, as well as chairing the Council.
 The Civic Party is made up of the Town Mayor, Mayoress (or Mayor's Consort), the Sheriff and Sheriff's Lady.
-The Town Council is staffed by a Town Clerk, an Assistant to the Clerk and a Finance Officer who are based in The Berwick WorkSpace on Marygate (see below for contact details).
+The Town Council is staffed by a Town Clerk, an Assistant to the Clerk, a Project Officer and a Finance Officer who are based in The Berwick WorkSpace on Marygate (see below for contact details).
 The Civic Party is supported by the Sergeant-at-Mace and Halberdier.